Low-Waste Christmas Crafts: 14 Eco-Friendly Ideas For Everyone

 It’s an excellent idea to do it together as a family or even a group of friends while watching a Christmas movie.
 Join them all together at the end to create a giant garland that stretches across the room or further.

 Using non-plastic paper means you can recycle the chain or place it in the compost.
-An even better option is to use the paper chain to make your own paper to create another chain next year.
+An even better option is to use the paper chain to make your paper to create another chain next year.

 A favorite no-waste ornament of many, they smell amazing and can last at least a couple of years as long as they don’t get damp.
 They can be put in the compost when you’re done with it.